 We make a promise as a nation never to forget our veterans, and never doesn’t have an expiration date.
-Therefore, we’re introducing a program this year in historic St. Mary’s Cemetery in Troy, NY to clean and restore veteran gravestones and markers, assuring that our veterans are buried in properly marked graves.
+Therefore, we’re introducing a program during 2020-2021 in historic St. Mary’s Cemetery in Troy, NY to clean and restore veteran gravestones and markers, assuring that our veterans are buried in properly marked graves.

 Founded in 1844, there are soldiers in St. Mary’s Cemetery that served during the Civil War, the Vietnam War and even more recent conflicts.
 Many of the older gravestones have deteriorated over time because of the elements.
 In 2020, thanks to generous project donors and volunteers, we were able to clean, restore and re-set over 40 veteran gravestones – making them legible again and resetting as many fallen gravestones as possible.

 Take a look at our Adopt A Soldier list.

 Due to the pandemic, we were unable to offer our popular volunteer workshops in 2020, where people learn proper cleaning and repair techniques and assist in a restoration project.
 It’s a fun way to connect with other community members.
 Our “Adopt a Soldier” project was a safe way for people to be part of cemetery restoration in a different, but still meaningful manner.” – Kelly Grimaldi, Historian for Albany Diocesan Cemeteries